 - when you eat it

-- how you are feeling when you eat it
+- how you’re feeling when you eat it

-- occurrence of any symptoms and their intensity
+- the occurrence of any symptoms and their intensity

-Be sure to write down everything you eat—there's nobody looking over your shoulder judging you.
+Be sure to write down everything you eat.

 Interpret Your Diary

-Once you have a couple weeks of your diary filled out, you should be able to see patterns of which foods trigger your symptoms.
-(Symptoms may occur a few hours after you eat that food, or even a few days.)
+Once you’ve kept a diary for a couple of weeks, you should be able to see patterns of foods that trigger your symptoms.
+Symptoms may occur a few hours or even a few days after you eat a certain food.
 Foods that commonly create problems in people with IBS include: